-Since assuming leadership as the Acting Comptroller of the Inland Revenue Department, my team and I have been working to consolidate the gains that have been made, while ensuring that we reposition the Department to meet the needs of the technologically advanced and dynamic economy that is emerging in the

-Federation, and to further strengthen and improve our tax system.
+Since assuming leadership as the Acting Comptroller of the Inland Revenue Department, my team and I have been working to consolidate the gains that have been made, while ensuring that we reposition the Department to meet the needs of the technologically advanced and dynamic economy that is emerging in the Federation, and to further strengthen and improve our tax system.
 In order to achieve our objectives, we have been engaged in the process of re-engineering our business processes and procedures, in consultation with our team, customers, stakeholders and tax consultants.

 As an organization with a large number of talented young persons, we recognize that this resource has to be managed properly to build us into a team of performance momentum builders.
-To allow us to benefit from the skills, talents and creativity of our youthful staff, we have instituted a more effective employee evaluation process to better promotion inform staff compensation.
+To allow us to benefit from the skills, talents and creativity of our youthful staff, we have instituted a more effective employee evaluation process to better inform staff promotion and compensation.
 We are also focused on providing regular training and social engagements to build team spirit, communication and problem solving.
 The Department is in the process of realigning its teams, in line with the best practices of organizational design to provide clear leadership, succession planning, opportunities for growth, career development, direction and accountability for the discharge of key activities within the Department.

 In order to capitalize on the invaluable resources here at the Department and the evolving nature of our environment, we have been implementing a number of strategic initiatives with the support and leadership of the Ministry of Finance.
 These initiatives are designed to facilitate tax compliance by expanding and improving services to customers, enhancing our legal framework, improving our relations with our stakeholders, and taking targeted actions to address "SWOT" compliance issues.

-The unit will also be responsible for developing in coordination with the Operations division, the establishment and updating of a risk management program based upon financial information and risk assessment, to continually identify taxpayers that are check their tax account status online, all from the convenience of their homes or offices.
+One such key strategic initiative involved the upgrading and leveraging of the use of information and computer technology, to deliver more efficient, accurate and timely information and support to our customers.
+This was most evident, when our Inland Revenue Department became the first in the ECCU, and perhaps the OECS to launch its E-Services.
+This online service allows our customers to file, pay and check their tax account status online, all from the convenience of their homes or offices.
 E-Services are a part of our overall re-tooling of the Department, to enhance its E-Readiness and to expand its services to its customers by actively incorporating technological solutions into our tax compliance operations.